jmarrero/bootc/docs/src/progress-fd.md

 # Interactive progress with `--progress-fd`

-This is an experimental feature; tracking issue: <https://github.com/bootc-dev/bootc/issues/1016>

 While the `bootc status` tooling allows a client to discover the state of the system, during interactive changes such as `bootc upgrade` or `bootc switch` it is possible to monitor the status of downloads